Wakanda: Wakandan religion

-Wakanda contains a number of religious sects originating from various places in Africa, the Pantheon of Wakanda is known as The Orisha.
-Orisha is a Yoruba word meaning spirit or deity.
-Bast the Panther Goddess, Thoth, god of the moon and wisdom, and Ptah, the Shaper, are Heliopolitan deities, who left ancient Egypt at the time of the pharaohs.
-Kokou is a warrior orisha from Benin.
+Wakanda is polytheistic, possessing a diverse pantheon of deities that reflect deeply syncretic origins.
+Wakanda contains a number of religious sects originating from various places in Africa.
+The pantheon of Wakanda is known as The Orisha, a Yoruba word meaning "spirit" or "deity". and the use of the term reflects the fact that Yoruba is one of Wakanda's official languages.
+The majority of the pantheon derives from Heliopolitan (ancient Egyptian) tradition, Bast the Panther Goddess, Thoth, god of the moon and wisdom, and Ptah, the Shaper, are Heliopolitan deities, who left ancient Egypt at the time of the pharaohs.
+Kokou is a warrior god from Benin, and the only deity in the Wakandan pantheon known as an orisha in its place of origin.
 Mujaji is a rain goddess of the Lobedu people of South Africa.
 Other deities are worshiped in Wakanda, such as Sekhmet and Sobek, other Helipolitan deities, and the gorilla gods Ghekre and Ngi, worshiped by the Jabari tribe.
 The mutant Ororo Munroe (aka Storm), ex-wife of T'Challa and former queen of Wakanda, is called Hadari-Yao ("Walker of Clouds" in ancient Alkamite), a goddess who preserves the balance of natural things.
-Other little-known gods of Wakanda are enemies of Bast: K'Liluna, Bast's sister, considered a betrayer, and Magba.
+Other little-known gods of Wakanda are Anansi and enemies of Bast: K'Liluna, Bast's sister, considered a betrayer, and Magba.

+In Wakandan cosmology, the spiritual geography is marked by two distinct yet complementary planes.
+Djalia is the mystical plane that serves as Wakanda's collective memory and ancestral realm, where former kings and rulers reside, offering guidance and counsel to the living and establishing a direct bridge between the nation's past and present.
+The Panther Pavilion, in turn, is the sacred temple of the goddess Bast, situated in a border region between Celestial Heliopolis, the realm of the Egyptian gods and Ala (or Orun), the home of the Orishas.